restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 again when shifted or (slightly) modified.

-This enables restic to de-duplicate chunks so that each chunk of data is only saved in (and transmitted to) the backup location once.
+This enables restic to de-duplicate chunks so that each chunk of data is only (transmitted to and) stored at the backup location once.
 This enables not only *inter-file* de-duplication, but also the more relevant *inter-backup* de-duplication.